ddur/Warp-iMagick/warp-imagick/README.txt

 * **Warp iMagick | Sharpen Image: enables you to sharpen blurry WordPress subsize/thumbnail images.**
 Original JPEG/PNG images are copied into compressed & optimized JPEG/PNG/WebP media types, of original size and subsizes/thumbnails.
-WebP images are served by default.
+WebP images are served by Apache/Nginx configuration.
 Original & optimized JPEG/PNG images are served only for older, NO-WebP compatible, browsers.

 * **Warp iMagick | Resize on Uploads: enables you to set limit for Big image geometry, reduce file size and save disk space.**